 Some Enchanted Evening

-Some Enchanted EveningSM will be held Saturday, November 9, 2013 at the Overland Park Marriott Hotel.
-The black-tie event benefits scholarships and features an elegant five-course gourmet dinner served with fine wines, a social hour, entertainment arranged and performed specially for the evening, and dancing until midnight.
+Some Enchanted EveningSM will be held Saturday, November 8, 2014 at the Overland Park Marriott Hotel.
+The black-tie event benefits scholarships and featured an elegant five-course gourmet dinner served with fine wines, a social hour, entertainment arranged and performed specially for the evening, and dancing until midnight.

 Chair for the event is Mary Birch, and Bryan Biggs will serve as corporate sponsor chair.